joncarter1/cookiecutter_research/README.md

 ## Credits
 This template is powered by excellent tools like `uv` and `ruff` developed by [Astral](https://astral.sh/).

-I'm grateful to Fran Boon (@flavour) for introducing me to the magic of project templating and many other packages used in this repository.
+I'm grateful to Fran Boon (@flavour) for introducing me to the magic of project templating and many of the packages used in this repository.